Frobenius manifolds and quantum groups: Preliminaries on Frobenius manifolds and flat F-manifolds

 Given a Frobenius manifold $(M,\circ, g, e, E)$, let us take the sheaf ${\rm Pr}_M^*(TM)$ on $M\times (\mathbb{P}^1\setminus \{0,\infty\})$, where ${\rm Pr}:M\times (\mathbb{P}^1\setminus \{0,\infty\})\rightarrow M$ is the projection.
 The following construction and proposition are known and can be found in different versions in \cite{Dubrovin, Manin}. \begin{defi} The Dubrovin connection $\nabla$ on ${\rm Pr}_M^*(TM)$ is defined for any local vector field $X\in \Gamma(TM)$ and $Y\in\Gamma({\rm Pr}_M^*(TM))$ by

 \end{defi} \begin{pro} The connection $\nabla$ is flat. \end{pro} \pf It follows form the definition of Frobenius manifolds.
 For example, the flatness of the pencil of connections $\nabla_{X}(z)(Y) = \hat{\nabla}_{X}(Y) + zX\circ Y$ for any $X,Y\in\Gamma(TM)$ (viewed as parametrized by $z$) is equivalent to that the $(M,\circ,g)$ is associative and potential.
 The connection $\nabla$ is also known as the first structure connection in \cite{Manin}.
-Many applications of Frobenius manifolds are given via the study of the corresponding Dubrovin connections.